School of Nursing

 Graduate University Regulations

 For information about university regulations, see Regulations.
 For Graduate Studies regulations, see Office of Graduate Studies, Medical Center Campus section of this catalog.
-The School of Nursing Handbook also contains policies, procedures, and guidance helpful for students.
+The School of Nursing Student Handbook also contains policies, procedures, and guidance helpful for students.

 Grades